-*We recently opened a public gallery of many of our archived photos, paintings and artifacts.
-Anyone is welcome to visit our building Monday-Friday 9:00-4:30 to learn more about our history in Frederick.
+*We maintain a public gallery of many of our archived photos, paintings and artifacts, which detail the history of philanthropy in Frederick for more than 100 years.
+Our building is open to the public Monday-Friday 9:00-4:30.
 Individuals may look through our stored archives by appointment*

 On February 7, 1911, a group of prominent citizens met to discuss the idea to form a collaboration of all the charitable organizations in Frederick, Maryland as a “federated charities” group.
 The Federated Charities Corporation of Frederick was incorporated on March 25th of that same year.
-Its first “home” was located at 133 South Market Street in the home of Casper E. Cline.
-Its first annual report, published on April 1st, 1912 describes 4 programs offered the previous year with a total annual budget of $3,060.04:
+Our first “home” was located at 133 South Market Street.
+Our first annual report, published on April 1st, 1912 describes 4 programs offered the previous year with a total annual budget of $3,060:

 Free Kindergarten (founded in 1900)

 Anti-Tuberculosis Society (organized in 1907) evolved into a public health nurse program, one of the first in Maryland, which operated until at least the 1950s.